datatrail-jhu/04_githubbasics/manuscript/01_github.md

 Here, you can edit your password or if you are unhappy with your username, change it.
 Be careful though, there can be [unintended consequences](https://help.github.com/articles/what-happens-when-i-change-my-username/) when you change your username - if you are just starting out and don't have any content yet, you'll probably be safe though.

+The Account tab lets you change your username or password.
+The Emails tab lets you modify what e-mail address(es) to use for notifications and has some privacy settings relating to where your e-mail addresses can appear publicly.
+The Notifications tab allows you to fine tune what GitHub updates send notifications and where they are sent.

-Continue looking through the personal setting options on your own.
+Continue looking through the rest of the personal setting options on your own.
 When you are done, go back to your profile.

 Once you've had a bit more experience with GitHub, you'll eventually end up with some repositories to your name.
 To find those, click on the "Repositories" link on your profile.
 For now, it will probably look like this:

 ![Your repositories page](images/01_github/01_githubbasics_github-11.png)

-By the end of the lecture though, check back to this page to find your newly created repository!

 ### Notifications